+Content of Examination Criteria for Satisfactory Examination

+The conduct, hand over and relief of the

+watch conforms with accepted principles

+Regulations for Preventing Collisions at

+Sea with particular emphasis on their

+interpretation and application in high

+traffic density areas including multi-ship

 collision risk situations.

-Content of Examination Thorough knowledge of the content and The conduct, hand over and relief of the application of the Regulations for Preventing Collisions at and procedures.
-Sea with particular emphasis on their interpretation and application in high traffic density areas including multi-ship

-Buoyage and wreck marking systems in use in the river trade limits.
+Buoyage and wreck marking systems in

+use in the river trade limits.

-Knowledge of the practical application of the "Principles to be observed in keeping a navigational watch " contained in the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers.
+Knowledge of the practical application of

+the "Principles to be observed in keeping a

+navigational watch " contained in the

+International Convention on Standards of

+Training, Certification and Watchkeeping

+for Seafarers.

+Thorough knowledge of affective bridge

 Thorough knowledge of effective bridge team work procedures.

+team work procedures.

-Knowledge of the principles of magnetic and gyro compasses.
-Determination of magnetic and gyro-compass errors by terrestrial means and to allow for such errors by terrestrial means.
+Knowledge of the principles of magnetic

+and gyro compasses.
+Determination of

+magnetic and gyro-compass errors by

+terrestrial means and to allow for such

+errors by terrestrial means.

-Ability to operate the echo-sounder and apply the information correctly.
+Ability to operate the echo-sounder and

+apply the information correctly.

-Knowledge of the use of all deck appliances including emergency steering
+Knowledge of the use of all deck

+appliances including emergency steering

+gear.

-Knowledge of steering control system, operational procedures and change-over from manual to automatic control and vice-versa.
+Knowledge of steering control system,

+operational procedures and change-over

+from manual to automatic control and vice-versa.
 Adjustment of controls for optimum performance.

-Criteria for Satisfactory Examination

-International watch conforms with accepted principles

-Knowledge of the following Ordinances, and regulations made thereunder, with special reference to the duties and obligations of masters of vessels operating in river trade limits, including offences and penalties:

-- (i) Merchant Shipping Ordinance. - (ii) Shipping and Port Control Ordinance.
+Knowledge of the following Ordinances, and regulations made thereunder, with special reference to the duties and obligations of masters of vessels operating in river trade limits, including offences and penalties: (i) Merchant Shipping Ordinance. (ii) Shipping and Port Control Ordinance.
 Knowledge of the contents of Marine Department Merchant Shipping Notices and current Marine Department Notices.